 The Green Impact Team is also working on reducing waste in College and ensuring that everything that can be recycled does get recycled.

-Overall, the College is committed to reducing its emissions and has set up the governance structures for this (Green Impact Team, Sustainability Working Group, Sustainability Coordinator), and is also working on biodiversity, investments, and food.
+Overall, the College is committed to reducing its emissions and has set up the governance structures for this (Green Impact Team, Sustainability Committee, Sustainability Coordinator), and is also working on biodiversity, investments, and food.
 Exeter is also regularly organising events and showcasing sustainability research linked to the College: Sustainability News.